Jasaka/Cacao-DAO/hardhat/README.md

 This project comes with our quadratic voting smart contract, as well as test coverage, and a script that deploys our contracts to the Goerli testnet of Ethereum.

 Run these commands from within the hardhat directory.

+## Setup
+You will need to run the following command to enable the `.env.local` file:
+`cp dist.env .env`

+Then add your respective private key to your wallet for funding to `ETH_KEY`.
+Also add your Alchemy API key to `ALCHEMY_KEY`.
+And add the correct Network URL to `ALCHEMY_URL`.

+Run `yarn install` to install the dependencies.

+## Development
 ### Basics
 Help:
 ```shell